RajSaini23/Pickuplinesultra.com/README.md

 ### 1. Deployment and Hosting

-Your app is built as a modern, high-performance Progressive Web App (PWA) using Next.js with static export.
+Your app is built as a modern, high-performance Progressive Web App (PWA) using Next.js.
 This makes it incredibly flexible for deployment.

 *   **Firebase Hosting**: The best and easiest option.
 Since it's a Firebase project, you can deploy it with a single command for fast, global hosting.
 The free tier is generous enough for initial launch.
 *   **Vercel / Netlify**: These platforms are built for Next.js and offer seamless, continuous deployment directly from your code repository.